by James R. Cope

 Divine and Human

-We should not lose sight of the fact that there are two sides to the scheme of redemption -- the divine and the human.
-God and man's.
+We should not lose sight of the fact that there are two sides to the scheme of redemption -- the divine and the human, God's side and man's side.
 There are some things that belong exclusively to God while there are others that belong entirely to man.
 For example, it was God's prerogative to decide to offer man salvation; it is man's prerogative to accept or reject the offer.
 It was God's choice to send His Son; it is man's choice to believe on or disbelieve Him.
 It is God's order for men to be baptized in order to be saved; it is left up to man whether he will be baptized and be saved or reject baptism and be damned.